 Orange Shirt Day art commission

-The University of Saskatchewan (USask) Indigenous Space and Visual Symbols in the Health Sciences Committee is seeking work samples and brief concept proposals from local Indigenous (First Nation, Métis, and Inuit) artists interested in helping acknowledge Orange Shirt Day and the National Day for Truth and Reconciliation on September 30, 2024.
+The University of Saskatchewan (USask) Indigenous Space & Visual Symbols in the Health Sciences Committee is seeking work samples and brief concept proposals from local emerging or established Indigenous (First Nation, Métis, and Inuit) artists interested in helping acknowledge Orange Shirt Day and the National Day for Truth & Reconciliation on Sept.
+30, 2025.
+The preferred medium for this commission is an original physical painting or digital graphic design.

-The deadline to declare interest in this project is April 12, 2024.
+The deadline to declare interest in this Call for Artists is Monday, April 14, 2025.

 Vanessa Hyggen, 2023